pramine/environment-operator/docs/Build.md

 **Master Build:** Once dev branch is successfully built by TravisCI, if a new release tag is present in the changelog, travisCI will merge dev into the master branch and then test, compile source, and build a docker image named: pearsontechnology/environment-operator:$releaseVersion on Docker hub.

-## Releasing a New Version of Environment Operator
+## Releasing a New Version of Environment Operator to Github

 * Git Clone the Dev Branch of environment-operator: